yaojiajun/TPPSC/README.md

 #  Task Planning in Preference-aware Spatial Crowdsourcing with Transformer based Reinforcement Learning

 A Transformer-based reinforcement learning framework for learning to solve task planning (TOTP) in spatial crowdsourcing with bilateral preferences.
 Training with REINFORCE with greedy rollout baseline.
+Environment: The TPPSC environment can be initialized using the TPPSC class in Problem/tppsc/problem_tppsc.py.
+All state space variables and functions required to update the state space are implemented using the StateTPPSC class in Problem/tppsc/state_tppsc.py. training.py implements the REINFORCE algorithm.

 ##  Dependencies
 Python>=3.8